Dr. Paula Phillips Carson

 Staff & Hours

 Helpful staff members are stationed throughout the library to support all materials and services.
-The staff is composed of faculty librarians, full-time and part-time support staff, and student employees who serve in all areas of the library.
+The staff is composed of degreed librarians, numerous support staff members, and student workers who serve in all areas of the library.

 Spiva Library hours*: